I can’t believe I had forgotten this detail.

 Where They Failed

-(I mean besides in hiring me)
+(I mean, besides hiring me)

 1. Believing they needed a full-time minister.

-Suddenly struck me–I wasn’t lazy!
-I simply wasn’t needed!
+Suddenly struck me—I wasn’t lazy!
+I wasn’t needed!
 They would have been better off taking on someone who needed to supplement their income.
-But instead, the church frowned upon me taking on a part-time job to make up for what I lacked from the $288 a week they paid me (that was gross…in more ways than one), even by 1989 standards, that was pretty much poverty level.
+But instead, the church frowned upon me taking on a part-time job to make up for what I lacked from the $288 a week they paid me (that was gross…in more ways than one), even by 1989 standards, that was the poverty level.